surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.6.1 =

+Added informational message about the "Apply WordPress Content Filters" option when using shortcodes (default value is now unchecked).
+Fixed incorrectly named variable for WooCommerce term descriptions (Pro version).

 = 3.6 =